Multiple Testing of Local Extrema for Detection of Change Points: Discussion

 A natural and important question is how to choose the smoothing bandwidth $\gamma$.
-From Example \ref{ex:Gaussian} and Figures \ref{fig:simul2} and \ref{fig:simul3}, we see that either a very small $\gamma$ or a relatively large $\gamma$ is preferred in order to increase power, but only to the extent that the smoothed signal supports $h'_{j,\gamma}(t)$ have little overlap and that detected change points are not displaced by more than the desired tolerance $b$ (recall that the value of $b$ is not used in the STEM algorithm itself, but it may be determined by the needs of the specific scientific application).
+We can see that either a small $\gamma$ (if the noise is highly autocorrelated) or a relatively large $\gamma$ (if the noise is less autocorrelated) is preferred in order to increase power, but only to the extent that the smoothed signal supports $h'_{j,\gamma}(t)$ have little overlap and that detected change points are not displaced by more than the desired tolerance $b$ (recall that the value of $b$ is not used in the dSTEM algorithm itself, but it may be determined by the needs of the specific scientific application).
 Considering the Gaussian kernel to have an effective support of $\pm c\gamma$, a good value of $\gamma$ may be about $\min(b,d/c)$, where $d$ is the separation between change points.
 Since the location of the change points is unknown, a more precise optimization of $\gamma$ may require an iterative procedure.
-Moreover, if some change points are close together and others are far apart, an adpative bandwidth may be preferable.
+Moreover, if some change points are close together and others are far apart, an adaptive bandwidth may be preferable.
 We leave these as problems for future research.